Iris

 Results appear in the dedicated Folder tab, which auto-activates on scan.
 The Folder tab shows the same stats, pie chart, ranked files, and tree as the Workspace tab, plus Rescan and Clear buttons.

-Problems & TODOs
+Issues & TODOs

 The Issues and TODOs tabs populate from the most recent folder or workspace scan.
 Each row shows severity (colour-coded dot), filename, line number, and message — all clickable to jump to source.